IFNTF Committee

 Dr Trudi Cooper is an Australian Learning and Teaching Fellow and Associate Professor in Youth Work at Edith Cowan University.

-Previously she led a na%onal team funded by the O/ce for Learning and Teaching to renew the youth work curriculum for Australian higher educa%on (2010), and received a Carrick CAAUT Cita%on for Outstanding Contribu%on to Learning and Teaching (2006).
-She holds a PhD from Edith Cowan University for research into quality management of teaching in Australian Higher Educa%on, a Master’s degree by research in Educa%onal Research from Lancaster University, in the UK, a UK teaching quali8ca%on (Leeds University), and is recognised as a quali8ed Youth and Community worker in England and Wales (CETQYCW).
+Previously she led a national team funded by the O/ce for Learning and Teaching to renew the youth work curriculum for Australian higher education (2010), and received a Carrick CAAUT Citation for Outstanding Contribution to Learning and Teaching (2006).
+She holds a PhD from Edith Cowan University for research into quality management of teaching in Australian Higher Education, a Master’s degree by research in Educational Research from Lancaster University, in the UK, a UK teaching qualification (Leeds University), and is recognised as a qualified Youth and Community worker in England and Wales (CETQYCW).
 Trudi is a research member of the Centre for People Place and Planet at Edith Cowan University, which is an interdisciplinary research group concerned with systemic responses to the climate crisis.

 Vice President, USA